DallanQ/goappp/README.md

-Gop
+Goappp
 ===

-Gop is a GOPATH resolution tool.
-It allows you to execute Go commands with local GOPATH resolution.
+Goappp is a GOPATH resolution tool along the lines of vegasje/gop.
+It allows you to execute Goapp commands with local GOPATH resolution.

 For example, if your directory structure looks like this: